 You see he desperately wanted not to use, it was cold, and he needed sleep.
 Instead of couch surfing, where he would undoubtedly use, he chose local ERs and begging for help.
 He was sent to a local nonprofit where this man, who would be out of Suboxone tomorrow, was told the best they could do was an appointment in a week.
 Panicking, he said, “Well what am I to do until then?”
 He was again sent to local ER to basically beg for a prescription.
 Why?
 After again being turned away, he appeared on the doorstep of a local distributing clinic begging for an appointment and was told, “Sorry, no funds, no service.
 We don’t take your insurance.
 Find the money you can have an appointment.”
 As door after door was slammed in this destitute man’s face…he chose life…and the next doorstep was ours.

-As I walked my CRS through options with which she was not yet familiar, I took a closer look at “Sam.”
-Sam, I suspected, was in his 40s.
+As I walked my CRS through options with which she was not yet familiar, I took a closer look at him.
+I suspected, was in his 40s.
 He was underweight, weathered, and sallow eyed from withdrawal, worry, fear, and lack of sleep.
 The depth of his addiction, though unspoken, was revealed in his appearance.
-I saw dejectedness and defeat in Sam’s eyes; desperation and fear.
+I saw dejectedness and defeat in his eyes; desperation and fear.
 It shook me to my core and made the hair on the back of my neck stand up.
-I was Sam; Sam was me.
+I was the man; he was me.
 I knew what he was thinking, and I knew where he was going if he left JFT to wait another day.
 I could not let this happen.
-To give up on Sam was to give up on me, and I had come too far.
+To give up on him was to give up on me, and I had come too far.
 I had an utter compulsion to help this man find relief from the pain of his life.
 His success had become my own, and I knew this was the end of the line for him.
-One way or another Sam was done.
+One way or another he was done.

-Nikki and I gathered all of our “chips-are-down-we-got- nothin’-left-in-our-hat-please-help-us” resources and pulled out all the stops.
+My CRS and I gathered all of our “chips-are-down-we-got- nothin’-left-in-our-hat-please-help-us” resources and pulled out all the stops.
 We called upon our true community partners—the ones who have never once not done everything in their power to make things happen.
-In the matter of an hour and a half, we had Sam a safe place to lay his head, an appointment at a Suboxone clinic for tomorrow, and the funding to make it all happen until his new MA takes effect.
-When we were done, I looked at Sam.
+In the matter of an hour and a half, we had him a safe place to lay his head, an appointment at a Suboxone clinic for tomorrow, and the funding to make it all happen until his new MA takes effect.
+When we were done, I looked at him.
 Pure shock and disbelief veiled his face.
-For the first time since I met him, I saw him sit up in the chair he had been slouching in all this time.
-Sam’s mannerisms became less deliberate and more open and jovial.
+For the first time since I met him, I saw him sit up in the chair he had been slouching in all this time and mannerisms became less deliberate and more open and jovial.
 Excitement dashed his eyes, and I saw what I can never ever get enough of—HOPE.
-When Sam left the center his gait was lighter, he cracked a smile, and he thanked us.
+When he left the center his gait was lighter, he cracked a smile, and he thanked us.
 A full blown, genuine thanks from the exhale of a breath he had been holding for days.
-Sam smiled and breathed.
+The man smiled and breathed.

-I do not know if Sam will make it; however, I do know that we gave him a fighting chance.
-I also know that all the plaques, accolades, honors, awards, atta’ boys, or whatever throughout my career could never ever feed my ego or fill the hole in my soul like helping Sam did today.
+I do not know if he will make it; however, I do know that we gave him a fighting chance.
+I also know that all the plaques, accolades, honors, awards, atta’ boys, or whatever throughout my career could never ever feed my ego or fill the hole in my soul like helping the gentleman did today.
 He is the measure of my success.
-Thank you Sam.
+Thank you.
 Today you made me feel like the Queen of the World.

 "You Don't Ever Have to Be Alone Again."